Brasletti/Stealthmax_V2/README.md

 **Why the upgrade?**
 The Xiaomi robovac filters used in our V1 model lacked an official HEPA rating, typically indicating below-HEPA (≤H10) performance, casting doubt on their effectiveness in capturing ultra-fine particles (UFPs).
 Since FDM 3D printers primarily emit UFPs and volatile organic compounds (VOCs), using a filter specifically designed and rated to handle these pollutants efficiently is crucial.
 <BR><BR>Some might be disappointed this is not an off-the-shelf component.
 While this is what we usually strive for, there are simply no H14 HEPA filters in a suitable size, and its especially hard (impossible?) finding H14 quality filtration at a price point below $12 - please check on amazon or the likes.
-At (6-) 12 month lifetime, Nevermore H14 is less than a dollar per month of use.
+At a (6-) 12 month per filter lifetime, Nevermore H14 is less than a dollar per month of use.
 We try to bring professional filtration to the home user, without charging a premium for it!

 Our new HEPA filter:
 - Is **99.995% efficient** at capturing particulates (**H14 standard**).